-This is the version history page for OpenShot Video Editor.
+This is the version history page for OpenShot Video Editor, showing the last 20 software updates.
 You can return to the main page for this software by clicking here.

 - Version 2.4.1 (Nov 15, 2017)